Massage Therapy Styles & Techniques

 Have you ever been told that you’ve got a gentle touch, magic hands, a soothing presence?
 Let me tell you a secret: you can turn that into a career!
 If you’re like many others who have asked how to become a massage therapist you need to read this entire article.
 Massage therapy can be a wonderfully relaxing and effective form of rehabilitation, as well as a rewarding career.
 Massage is used to treat injuries, reduce stress, relieve pain and even correct posture!
-There are a great many number of massage techniques and styles that you should familiarize yourself with if you are looking to study massage therapy.
+There are many massage techniques and styles that you should familiarize yourself with if you are looking to study massage therapy.
 If you are aspiring to become a massage therapist, you will need to learn a little bit about the different techniques and strokes therapists use on a daily basis.

 According to care2.com, there are a few basic massage techniques that masseuses will utilize.
 While some should be left to the professionals, other techniques are easier to learn by a novice masseuse.
 One such technique is the Swedish Massage.

 A Swedish massage will combine the 5 basic strokes that all masseuses utilize.
 For this treatment, therapists will use the effleurage stroke, which requires simple stroking of the tender muscles, and the petrissage stroke which lightly grabs and lifts muscles to ease out tension and pain.
 When applying these massage techniques friction also comes into play.
 Therapists will usually use their thumbs and fingers to work circles into the deeper tissues to work out aches and pain.
 The tapotement stroke beats and taps various muscles to relieve tension while vibration strokes shake the afflicted area rapidly for a few seconds to help ease some of the pain.
 The Swedish massage is one of the easiest techniques, and likely the best, to start out your massage education with.
 The strokes are simple but effective for releasing tension in muscles and relieving your client’s pain.

 Deep Tissue Massage: